Monoculars and Spotting Scopes for Birding

 a car window mount for precisely positioning binoculars, scopes or cameras allows you to observe from within a car

-You should take the time, do your homework with both types of essential optics for birders optics to decide which one you like best and is in your budget.
+You should take the time, do your homework to learn about both types of essential optics for birders to decide which one you like best and is in your budget.
 Hopefully what I’ve learned will help you make the right decision and choose an optic you’ll enjoy for years to come.

 |Attract Birds to Your Yard|